Ageism in the Workplace | FranchiseCoach

 For those tired of being undervalued at work, franchise ownership offers the chance to be their own boss.
 It also helps avoid ageism in the workplace while creating an inclusive business built on personal values.

-In addition to understanding how age-discrimination occurs in employment, this article will also explain the ways that the Discrimination in Employment Act (DEA) has established guidelines to help prevent age-discrimination.
+In addition to explaining how age discrimination occurs in employment, this article outlines how the Discrimination in Employment Act sets guidelines to help prevent it.

 The article explains how franchise ownership offers a creative way for individuals to use their skills and experience to build a successful new career.